-The product categories included in the calculation of climate benefit have been selected based on the criteria that they; 1) represent a large part of each site’s total volume of private ads, 2) include products that are reasonably similar, so that the material partition and its climate data are representative to the entire category.
+The product categories included in the calculation of climate benefit have been selected based on the criteria that they; 1) represent a large part of each site’s total volume of private ads, 2) include products that are reasonably similar, so that the material partition and its climate data are representative of the entire category.

 Only private individuals’ ads have been taken into account.
 Moreover, advertising of pets, services, concert tickets, travels, and accommodation has been excluded since they do not involve the recycling of material goods.

 In total, the study covers approximately 50 percent of all private ads on the eight participating Schibsted sites.
 The limitation is set according to available climate data and the ability to appreciate the materials that the average product is made of.